 The strength of the motor determines the range in which the rotations per minute can reach.
 Fortunately, both tools have been made with a similar premium motor that can reach speeds of between 5,000 to 35,000 rotations per minute.
 This versatile range is handy when it comes to handling different accessories.
 This means that the number of projects that you can undertake has increased significantly.

 The Dremel 4200 rotary tools have been designed with an electronic feedback circuit board.
 This will be able to provide the user with readings as they work.
 This should help improve the tool’s overall maintenance, allowing it to last for a more extended period.

 For an industrial-grade rotary tool, this cord is only 7 feet, and this may not be long enough to operate comfortably in a busy workspace.

 The manufacturers could have improved the overall finish of the materials used on the product.

 Both products have in common that they can reach very powerful speeds of up to 35,000 rotations per minute.
 They can vary their rates precisely to allow the consumer to use different accessories for a broader range of projects to become easy to complete.

 The main difference between these two products is the ease with which you can change the accessories.
-The Dremel 4200 can change accessories quite seamlessly.
-This allows for a faster production rate of different projects.
+The Dremel 4200 can change accessories quite seamlessly, allowing for a faster production rate of different projects.
 The Dremel 4300 comes with an excellent pivot light that will enable you to operate accurately, even in poorly lit workspaces.

 After examining both products in-depth to make your decision, you will have to consider both your budget and the level of skill you possess.

-We recommend that you purchase the Dremel 4300 tools if you are looking for something slightly cheaper and easier to use in a residential environment.
+We recommend purchasing the Dremel 4300 tools to look for something slightly cheaper and easier to use in a residential environment.
 Therefore, if you are just getting started, this would be an excellent option for you.
-It also comes with a pivot light that will allow you to make straight markings and carvings on your project.
-This is useful for someone who is not professional yet.
+It also comes with a pivot light that will allow you to make straight markings and carvings on your project, and this is useful for someone who is not professional yet.